List of chemical element name etymologies: Named after people

 Nineteen elements are connected with the names of twenty people (as curium honours both Marie and Pierre Curie).
+Of these, only gadolinium and samarium occur in nature; the rest are synthetic.
 Fifteen elements were named after scientists; four other have indirect connection to the names of non-scientists.
-Only gadolinium and samarium occur in nature; the rest are synthetic.
-Glenn T. Seaborg and Yuri Oganessian were the only two who were alive at the time of being honored with having elements named after them, and Oganessian is the only one still living.
-Elements named after four non-scientists in this table were actually named for a place or thing which in turn had been named for these people: Samarium was named for the mineral samarskite from which it was isolated.
-Berkelium and livermorium are named after cities of Berkeley, California and Livermore, California are the locations of the University of California Radiation Laboratory and Lawrence Livermore National Laboratory, respectively.
-Americium is indirectly connected to Amerigo Vespucci via America.
+Only Glenn T. Seaborg and Yuri Oganessian were honored during their lifetime by having elements named after them, and Oganessian is the only one still living.
+Elements named after four non-scientists in this table were actually named for a place or thing which in turn had been named for these people.
+Samarium was named for the mineral from which it was isolated, samarskite, which was named for Vassili Samarsky-Bykhovets.
+Berkelium and livermorium were named for the California cities Berkeley and Livermore, the locations of the Lawrence Berkeley and Lawrence Livermore national laboratories; the cities were named for George Berkeley and Robert Livermore.
+Americium was named for America, which was named for Amerigo Vespucci.

 Named after mythological entities

 Also, mythological entities have had a significant impact on the naming of elements, directly or indirectly.
-Cerium, europium, helium, iridium, mercury, neptunium, niobium, palladium, plutonium, promethium, selenium, titanium, thorium, uranium and vanadium and all connected to mythological deities.
+Cerium, europium, helium, iridium, mercury, neptunium, niobium, palladium, plutonium, promethium, selenium, tantalum, titanium, thorium, uranium and vanadium are all connected to mythological deities.